-Joseph Taylor Ward...On Twitter: @Warrdyboy7...Named First-Team All-Mountain West in 2015 with Fresno State (a back-to-back All-Mountain West Conference selection)...Started all 59 games for FSU and ranked among Bulldogs’ leaders with a .304 (65/214) average (3rd), 14 doubles (2nd), seven home runs (T-1st), 42 RBI (1st) and 104 total bases (1st)...Caught 13 of 23 (56.5%) runners attempting to steal a base...In three years at Fresno State, batted .288 (157/545) with 29 doubles, 16 home runs and 98 RBI in 162 games...Threw out 33 of 55 (60%) potential basestealers...Prepped at Shadow Hills HS (CA)...A two-time first-team De Anza League honoree...Named De Anza League Most Valuable Player and first-team All-CIF as a junior...Holds school records for batting average, hits, triples, home runs and RBI...First athlete in school history to receive Division I scholarship...Signed by Angels scout Scott Richardson...Originally drafted by Tampa Bay in 31st round of 2012 MLB Amateur Draft before electing to play for Fresno State.
+Joseph Taylor Ward...On Twitter: @Warrdyboy7...He and wife Taylor, welcomed their first child, a daughter Cameryn Taylor Ward on Nov.
+21, 2022...Named First-Team All-Mountain West in 2015 with Fresno State (a back-to-back All-Mountain West Conference selection)...Started all 59 games for FSU and ranked among Bulldogs’ leaders with a .304 (65/214) average (third), 14 doubles (second), seven home runs (T-1st), 42 RBI (first) and 104 total bases (first)...Caught 13 of 23 (56.5%) runners attempting to steal a base...In three years at Fresno State, batted .288 (157/545) with 29 doubles, 16 home runs and 98 RBI in 162 games...Threw out 33 of 55 (60%) potential base stealers...Prepped at Shadow Hills HS (CA)...A two-time first-team De Anza League honoree...Named De Anza League Most Valuable Player and First-team All-CIF as a junior...Holds school records for batting average, hits, triples, home runs and RBI...First athlete in school history to receive Division I scholarship...Signed by Angels scout Scott Richardson...Originally drafted by Tampa Bay in 31st round of 2012 MLB Amateur Draft before electing to play for Fresno State.

 In fourth big league season, made two stints with the Angels...Set new career highs in games played, hits, doubles, home run, RBI, walks and OPS...Appeared defensively at all three outfield positions (64 G) and made first big league appearance at catcher...Made just two errors in 509.2 innings in the outfield (.984 fielding percentage)...Catching appearance was first at any level since 2017 in Double-A Mobile...Tallied first career grand slam on June 17 vs. Detroit...Following Spring Training, started season at Club’s Alternate Training Site in Tempe, AZ...Assigned to Triple-A Salt Lake on May 4th and was recalled by the Angels the following day...Optioned to Triple-A on July 22nd and was placed on the 7-day injured list July 30...Following a rehab assignment with the Arizona League Angels, was activated by Salt Lake on Sept.
 20...Recalled by the Halos on Sept.
 29 before being placed on the injured list with a right adductor strain Oct.
 3.